 David A. & Linda M. Lefurgey Scholarship

 The David A. & Linda M. Lefurgey Scholarship is offered to students majoring in communication studies with a general communication emphasis for at least two semesters.
-Students applying for the scholarship must have a cumulative GPA of 2.5 with a 3.0 in the major.
+Those applying for the scholarship must have a cumulative GPA of 2.5 with a 3.0 in the major.

 PRSA-Hawaii/Roy Leffingwell Public Relations Scholarship